SoftechureGit/SitsInstaFeed/README.md

    /sits-insta-feed-home
    ```

-   Follow the on-screen instructions to receive an API token.
-Once you have the token, update the `config/sits_insta_feed.php` configuration file with the token:
+   Follow the on-screen instructions to generate an API token.
+Once you have completes the process, check that `config/sits_insta_feed.php` file get updated.

    ```bash
     return [
     'api_token' => 'your_copied_api_token',
     ];
    ```

+   `Note:-` if the `config/sits_insta_feed.php` does not have the api token repeat the step if needed.

 ## Usage